Nobody has done it before, no one has tried to swim around Denmark. But it is nevertheless what I (Lars) intend to do this summer. 🏊

 If you can paddle 10 kilometres, pitch your tent stay the night and copy that the next day.
 Then you will reach your goal, if you have enough time.

-Our plan is to start in June and swim approx. 1200-1300 km. from Vidå lock near the border close to Tønder (south west Denmark), up and around Skagen, from Mols to Zealand Odde (if possible), but probably down to Samsø and over to Zealand, then to Copenhagen, further south around Falster, over to South Funen and then end at the first border stone in Flensburg Fjord.
+Our plan is to start the 5 of June at 9 a clock and swim approx. 1200-1300 km. from Vidå lock near the border close to Tønder (south west Denmark), up and around Skagen, from Mols to Zealand Odde (if possible), but probably down to Samsø and over to Zealand, then to Copenhagen, further south around Falster, over to South Funen and then end at the first border stone in Flensburg Fjord.
 The whole trip will last around 3-4 months, where I will daily try to swim between 10 to 20 km.
 My mother will be next to me, kayaking and will also be the oldest person to kayak around Denmark.

 We will stay in tents, possibly, caravan if my dad is with us, but we hope to meet a lot of nice people along the way, who might want to take us in for a single night.